Adventures in Nelson - The Gateway to the Outdoors

-Nelson is a great place to base yourself to enjoy some of New Zealand's most spectacular outdoor activities.
+Accents accommodation in Nelson is a great place to base yourself while enjoying the regions spectacular outdoor activities.

 Our Hostel is right in the centre of town and all of the Local Tourism operators and buses will pick you up from our door.
 Our lovely staff will be happy to help you organise your adventures and make suggestions as to how you can make the most of your time in this great region.